-Together, generalized hypermedia and its bridge laws provide a logic-based knowledge representation that enable the hypermedia engine to reason about the components (models, data, commands, etc.) of the underlying information systems they map.
+Together, generalized hypermedia and its bridge laws provide a logic-based knowledge representation that enables the hypermedia engine to reason about the components (models, data, commands, etc.) of the underlying information systems they map.
 For example, full hypermedia functionality includes both producing an overview of an application's components, and searching or querying over these components.
-As part of our research, we shall determine whether a complete set of bridge laws suffices for the engine to perform both structure search and content search [21, 22] and generate a network overview.
-(Producing an overview for a static hypermedia network is not a trivial task (see, e.g., [56]).
-No one, as yet, has tackled overviews for virtual environments involving computation, such as our own.)
+As part of our research, we shall determine whether a complete set of bridge laws suffices for the engine to perform both structure search and content search [25,27], and generate a network overview.
+(Producing an overview for a static hypermedia network is not a trivial task (see, e.g., [69]).
+No one, as yet, has tackled overviews for virtual environments involving computation, which a hypermedia mapping for dynamic information systems would involve.)

-In addition to argumentation-based hypermedia models, several other knowledge representation approaches have appeared in the literature, e.g., Petri nets [52, 53], structured object representation [29] and schemata [21, 26, 36].
-Other systems that make use of a knowledge representation include MacWeb [42], IDE [27] and RelType [2].
+Ours is not the only hypermedia knowledge representation.
+In addition to the argumentationbased hypermedia models mentioned earlier, several other knowledge representation approaches have appeared in the hypertext literature, e.g., Petri nets [65,66], structured object representation [35], schemata [25,32,45], object-oriented hypermodelling [41], HyperSets [57], De Bra et al.'s extensible data model [19] and high-level specification languages [61].
+Other systems that make use of a knowledge representation include Hypermedia-based Argumentation DSS [30], Electronic Working Papers [17], MacWeb [51], IDE [33] and RelType [2].
 In future papers we hope to compare implementations using bridge laws and a generalized hypermedia engine with systems using other knowledge representations.

 The browsing semantics of the different systems also will influence this evaluation.
-The browsing semantics define the dynamic behavior of a system and are constrained by its underlying knowledge representation [52].
-In our model, the hypermedia engine incorporates the browsing semantics and, as we shall see, attempts to integrate them into the front-end's functionality.
+The browsing semantics define the dynamic behaviour of a system and are constrained by its underlying knowledge representation [65].
+In our model, the hypermedia engine incorporates the browsing semantics and, as we shall see, attempts to integrate them into the front-end's functionality (constrained by the front-end's level of compliance, as we discuss in section 4.1).

 The hypermedia engine stores bridge laws and filter settings in knowledge bases belonging to its Internal Control Subsystem.
-For an in-depth discussion of bridge laws see [6, 9, 10].
+For an in-depth discussion of bridge laws see [6,10,11].